ietf-wg-cellar/matroska-specification/notes.md

 Here we have 2 audio tracks and 5 subtitle tracks.
 As we can see, French is the original language.

-We'll start by discussing the case where the user prefers French (or Original-language) audio (or has explicitly selected the French audio track), and also prefers French subtitles.
+We'll start by discussing the case where the user prefers French (or original-language) audio (or has explicitly selected the French audio track) and also prefers French subtitles.

 In this case, if the player isn't configured to display captions when the audio matches their preferred subtitle languages, the player doesn't need to select a subtitle track at all.